Kount/kount-access-php-sdk/README.md

 Usage
 -----
-In order to use the API service to evaluate your transaction, you will need to have the Data Collecter already setup and installed in your login page.
+In order to use the API service to evaluate your transaction, you will need to have the Data Collector already setup and installed in your login page.
 Once this has been done, and you have access to the information on the login page you can make API service calls via this library to evaluate the login attempt.